GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: METHODOLOGY

+where $\mathcal{L}_{\text{traj\_global}}$ is a trajectory imitation loss that minimizes the L2 distance between predicted and ground-truth waypoints.
+The other two terms, a feature alignment loss $\mathcal{L}_{F\_global}$ and a value alignment loss $\mathcal{L}_{V\_global}$, serve to distill knowledge from the Think2Drive expert \cite{think2drive} by minimizing the L2 distance to the teacher's intermediate features and predicted value.
+The $\lambda$ coefficients are tunable loss weights.

 {\textbf{Scene-Adaptive Experts Group Loss.} The Scene-Adaptive Experts Group comprises $N$ distinct experts.
-Each expert is trained to master policies for specific scenarios.
-The loss for this group, $L_{Adaptive}$, is computed as a weighted sum of individual expert losses.
-For a given sample $x$, only the adaptive expert it is routed to contributes to the loss.
-If $x$ is routed to expert $e_i$, its loss is calculated.
+Each expert is trained to master the policies for specific scenarios.
+The loss for this group, $L_{Adaptive}$, is calculated as a weighted sum of the losses of individual experts.
+For a given sample $x$, only the adaptive expert to which it is routed contributes to the loss.
 This calculation is similar to the components of the Global Expert Loss.
 It is formalized as: